Current theme: light mode

 • Clear title: The equipment title must be clear of any issues.
 Outstanding debts or disputes regarding ownership complicate or prevent refinancing.

-Most traditional lenders require minimum 12 months trading history for refinancing, though specialist lenders may consider shorter periods with strong applications.
+Most traditional lenders require minimum 12 months trading history for refinancing, though specialist lenders may consider shorter per

 Frequently Asked Questions